gustafekeberg/html-element-remover/README.md

       ]
     },
     {
-      "name": "Select a css-class to hide from document", "query": [{
+      "name": "Select css-class named 'css-class' and hide it from the document", "query": [{
         "selector": ".css-class"
       }]
     }
   ]
 }
 ```